Martijn Bolkestein: Local and regional politics

 He became member of the Bloemendaal municipal council in March 2014 after the VVD received a plurality of five out of nineteen seats in the elections.
 Bolkestein was placed third on the party list.
 He succeeded Peter Boeijink as party leader in Bloemendaal in January 2015.
 He did not run for re-election during the 2018 municipal elections.
 While a council member, Bolkestein had been on the territory and audit committees.

 He also wrote a book in that period called Dorpspolitiek: waar is het lokale gezag? ("Village politics: where is the local authority?") together with political scientist and fellow councilman Meindert Fennema.
 It was published by Uitgeverij Prometheus in February 2018 and describes the political turmoil in Bloemendaal and the problems local government is facing in general.
 The book also contains recommendations to bridge the gap between citizens and politics including basing the number of council members that are elected in an election on voter turnout and filling the remaining seats with inhabitants chosen through a lottery.

-Bolkestein appeared on place eleven on the party list of the VVD in North Holland during the 2019 provincial elections, but he was not elected.
+Bolkestein appeared at place eleven on the party list of the VVD in North Holland during the 2019 provincial elections, but he was not elected.
 When two members of the States of North Holland belonging to the VVD became members of the new provincial-executive, Bolkestein was appointed to the former body in June 2019.
-He was made member of the nature, agriculture, and health care committee as well as the VVD's spokesperson in the areas livability and health care (environment), recreation and tourism, and animal welfare.
+He was made member of the nature, agriculture, and health care committee as well as the VVD's spokesperson in the areas of livability and health care (environment), recreation and tourism, and animal welfare.
 He left the states-provincial in September 2020 after he had become a member of parliament.

 Following municipal elections held on 16 March 2022, Bolkestein was selected as informateur to help form a governing coalition in Wassenaar.
-He advised a cooperation of the VVD, GroenLinks, and the local parties Hart voor Wassenaar and Lokaal Wassenaar in early May.
+He advised the cooperation of the VVD, GroenLinks, and the local parties Hart voor Wassenaar and Lokaal Wassenaar in early May.
 He subsequently stayed on as formateur until a coalition agreement between those parties was signed on 25 June.